Live From EuropeSaturday, July 4

 Megoldások nincsenek, problémák annál inkább – véget ért a brüsszeli EU-csúcs Megtörtént Magyar Péter bemutatkozása az uniós állam- és kormányfők körében, nagy lépést tette a vezetők a következő hétéves költségvetés előkészítése terén, de további sürgős lépéseket szorgalmaznak a versenyképesség javítása érdekében.
 Brüsszelben helyi viszonyok között mindenképpen kánikulának számító 34 fokos melegben ért véget az EU-csúcs

-hvg.hu · about 3 hours ago
+hvg.hu · 14 days ago

 Germany and France are at odds over the EUs massive budget (and Ireland is in listening mode) Divisions have emerged amongst EU leaders on the extent of the spending encompassed within the EUs long-term budget.